Connect with us

 #2 Road Tax

 For a car such as the Lamborghini Urus, the road tax is nothing to scowl at.
-Expect to pay $3,944 a year on your road tax.
+Expect to pay $3,944 per year in road tax.

 Annual Cost: $3,944